 Speaker: Kayla Johnson, PharmD, BCPS, BCPP, Clinical Pharmacist Specialist, Vanderbilt University Medical Center

 The Resident and New Practitioner Committee is hosting a webinar focused on a deep dive into the nuts and bolts of starting a pharmacist run specialty clinic.
 During the webinar, our speakers will describe the process they used to start an esketamine clinic and an LAI clinic.
-Speaker Megan Ehret will share her experience starting an esketamine clinic, and Amy Vanderberg will share her experience starting a long-acting injectable clinic.
+Speaker Megan Ehret will share her experience starting an esketamine clinic, Amy VandenBerg will share her experience starting a long-acting injectable clinic, and Christine Rarrick will comment on current LAI clinic utilization/clinical activities at MUSC.
 We are excited to learn from the expertise of these two speakers.

 Speaker: Haley Pals, PharmD, BCPP; David Dadiomov, PharmD, BCPP

 The Geriatric Community is hosting a clinical pearls webinar focusing on two topics: the management of delirium in the critically ill older adult and benzodiazepine withdrawal and tapering schedules in older adults.